pytchlang/pytch-vm/doc/source/user/sprite.rst

 Changing the sprite appearance
   Method: ``self.switch_costume(name)``

-  Select one of the costumes listed in this Sprites *Costumes* variable.
+  Select one of the costumes listed in this Sprite's *Costumes* variable.
 The name can be either the complete filename, the filename without the extension, or a custom label (as described in :ref:`assets<costume_label_specifications>` ).
 For example, you might use ``self.switch_costume("smiling-kitten")`` to choose a new costume.